serverless/blog/posts/2019-10-31-aws-lambda-vs-ec2-for-cron-jobs.md

 **Metrics and alerts**
 When a cron job breaks, developers generally don’t notice until it overloads another system or goes out of service.
 To prevent service disruptions from cron jobs not running or running incorrectly, it can be very helpful to set up a reliable metrics feed and alerts based on those metrics.
 The metrics and alerts make you aware of problems so that you can resolve them before they have any downstream effects on your infrastructure.

-Both EC2 and AWS Lambda allow you to export metrics to [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html), and seting up alerts on those metrics is straightforward.
+Both EC2 and AWS Lambda allow you to export metrics to [CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html), and setting up alerts on those metrics is straightforward.
 On AWS Lambda, emitted CloudWatch events are generally tied to function executions and run times.
 CloudWatch’s default metrics may not be right for monitoring infrequently running functions (like cron jobs), so you may need to adjust the metrics coming from your cron-job Lambda functions.
 With EC2, however, the default CloudWatch metrics only monitor the machine itself, such the load average and the amount of memory used, offering essentially no visibility into the cron jobs running on the machine.
 If you use EC2 for cron jobs, you will certainly need to create and submit your own metrics to CloudWatch (or other metrics systems).

 AWS Lambda has a built-in metrics system that’s more geared toward short-lived tasks like cron jobs.
 However, using CloudWatch can get expensive fast, and configuring the right alerts can be challenging for jobs that don’t run often.
 To address this, the Serverless Framework provides pre-configured alerts that kick in when there is an unusual level of activity in your function, or when it generates a new exception.

 Independent of the metrics system you choose, getting visibility into how your cron jobs run and where they might have issues greatly reduces the risk of a job silently failing and impacting downstream services and infrastructure.

-## EC2 vs Lambda: which one should you use for cron jobs?
+### EC2 vs Lambda: which one should you use for cron jobs?

 We’ve covered all the ways in which AWS Lambda and EC2 differ in running cron jobs.
 Both of these services are cloud-native ways to automate tasks in your infrastructure.